 Metro State students remove Russian Olive trees at South Platte Park - Carson Nature Center, October 11.
 The work was hosted by South Suburban Parks and Recreation District staff.

 South Park (January 2014)

-CWF and NWF have worked tirelessly for the last year with the local community and Park County to press for careful planning by the BLM to fully factor in wildlife, aquifers and water quality, and outdoor recreation before leasing federal public lands for oil and gas development.
+CWF and NWF have worked tirelessly for the last two years with the local community and Park County to press for careful planning by the BLM to fully factor in wildlife, aquifers and water quality, and outdoor recreation before leasing federal public lands for oil and gas development.
 South Park offers a unique combination of gold medal trout fishing waters, wildlife and many outdoor recreation opportunities within a 90-minute drive from a major metro area.
 South Park also provides a significant portion of the metro area's drinking water.
-We applaud the decision by BLM on Nov.
+We applauded the decision by BLM on Nov.
 16, 2012 to defer planned leasing of six parcels from its Feb.
 2013 oil and gas lease auction.
 Five of the parcels are within a mile of the very popular Spinney Mountain Reservoir.
 Now all must work to reach a viable long term plan.
 To that end we urged BLM to undertake master leasing planning for South Park before it begins its overall resource management planning process for the entire area managed by the Royal Gorge Field Office which includes areas that are very dissimilar from South Park such as Weld County.
 BLM has agreed earlier this year to conduct master leasing planning when it undertakes the work to generate a new resource mangement plan.
 This will be very important for the community and for people who travel to South Park for recreation and for a significant percentage of metro area drinking water that originates there.
 We are told the resource management planning process likely will begin in summer of 2014.
 We have urged BLM to begin conversations now with Park County officials and the public.